theBoyus/homeAutomation/projectplan.md

 Linus Lorensson

 ## The members different tasks in the group

 We'll cooperate to make it work together, so that if someone becomes sick another can cover their part.
 Or we contact Samuel Berg or Emil Ulvegården. 😊❤️

 ## Description and background of idea

-we came out with the idea thinking of a more convenient way to control home appliances, such as lights, fans, etc. The concept involves creating an app or website for manual control, along with adding sensors for automatic operation.
+We came out with the idea thinking of a more convenient way to control home appliances, such as lights, fans, etc. The concept involves creating an app or website for manual control, along with adding sensors for automatic operation.
 Additionally, a feature for scheduling when these appliances turn on or off can be integrated

 ## Bill of Material (utrustningslista)
-Optoional sensors:
-Motion, light.

-#
 Ljussensor

 Digital ljussensor monterad på kort

 Fotomotstånd CdS 4-7 kohm
-#

 ## General requirements (kravspecifikation, övergripande)

-Webserver, website (github or other service?), picom and other hardware.
+Website (github or other service?), Picom and other hardware, sensors and lights.

 ## Time schedule, weekly

-Metting on Monday's @10 and Thursday's @10.
-Also an optional time on fridays.
+Meeting on Monday @10 and Thursday @10.
+Also an optional time on friday.

 ## Grade ambition A/B